 Hello, and welcome to the live stream, whether you are joining live with me now, thanks for being here or if you’re catching the replay.
-So in today’s video, I’m going to be sharing my top five and another bonus tool for live streaming.
+In today’s video, I’m going to be sharing my top five and another bonus tool for live streaming.

 And I talk a lot about live streaming software and live streaming goods.
 And I want to share some of the top five things that I use that you can use as well to help you improve your live streams.